smseerat/MCW-Hybrid-identity/Whiteboard design session/WDS trainer guide - Hybrid Identity.md

           Note that Privileged Identity Management requires Azure AD Premium P2 licensing.

-### Optimizing access control and management of applications and devices
+*Optimizing access control and management of applications and devices*

-**Task:** Identify features that will allow you to optimize access control and management of applications and devices, including:
+1. What features will allow to optimize access control and management of applications and devices to satisfy the following customer requirements?

+-   mobile device management

+-   conditional access

+-   remote access to on-premises applications integrated with Active Directory

+-   B2B

+-   B2C

    - Mobile Device Management